Skip to content

 })

-// Will result in an empty object because we build classes instead of inline styles
+// This will result in an empty object since we generate classes instead of inline styles

 console.log(styles) // {}